All Time 40 Man Rosters

 I have always been interested in comparing the best players of yesteryear with their peers, across generations, and with the best of today.
 Statistics on the surface only tell part of the story.
 Also - a student of the game's history knows that in order to make comparisons across eras you need to take the context into account.
 Baseball ebbs and flows between high scoring and low scoring.
 Consider the following examples:

-How can you account for this?
+How do I account for this?
 One way is to leverage the work of others.
 Statisticians and Sabermaticians have developed measures to help.
 I was (and am) a big fan of Bill James whose Abstracts were played a big role in spurring my interest in this topic.
 James used WinShares among other complicated statistics.
 The Total Baseball Encyclopedia had something called a Total Player Rating which boiled all statistics into a single measure.
 Today measures such as WAR, JAWS, and OPS+/ERA+ are commonly used to evaluate players.
 Although I don't fully understand WAR, I do find it helpful as a measure of a player's complete value.
+That said, I don't consider WAR to be an end all - it's just one of many metrics.

 I developed something I refer to as "League Leadership Rankings", which is my way of quantifying how well a player ranked among their league leaders in major statistical categories.
 10 points for coming in first, 9 for second... down to 1 for tenth.
 Six offensive categories (On Base Pct, Slugging Pct, Batting Avg, Home runs, Runs, RBIs) and six pitching categories (Wins, Win-Pct, ERA, WHIP, Strikeouts, Innings).
 At one time I had these published until AT&T retired all personal pages.
 I'll work on building a page for these.